DJDanl/cpp-docs.pt-br/docs/atl/reference/ccomcoclass-class.md

 #### <a name="parameters"></a>Parâmetros
  `T`
- Sua classe derivada de `CComCoClass`.
+ A classe derivada de `CComCoClass`.

  *pclsid*
  Um ponteiro para o CLSID do objeto.